 A second HUD is available that displays the time remaining in the level in the upper right hand corner of the HUD.
-In order to support the time remaining display, two things are removed from the standard HUD - the pickup string/icon and the blinking flag icon.
+In order to support the time remaining display, the pickup string/icon has been removed from the standard HUD.
 The pickup string and icon are displayed in the lower left of the HUD when a player picks something up.
 This seems pretty useless as most people don't need to see item names and their icons unless it's the very first time they're playing Quake.
-The blinking flag icon appears in the upper right when the player has the enemy flag.
-This is useful in standard CTF, but since L-Fire CTF displays the player's name next to the enemy flag icon in the lower right, it's somewhat redundant.
-The flag carrier will see his name on the HUD and know he has the flag.
-To make it even easier to notice, the player's name will blink instead of being constant if you use the time remaining HUD.

-The pickup string/icon and the blinking flag have to be removed to support the time display on the HUD, otherwise there's a risk of overflows as too much data is sent to the client when the level is loaded.
+The pickup string/icon has to be removed to support the time display on the HUD, otherwise there's a risk of overflows as too much data is sent to the client when the level is loaded.